Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Obijime

 A decorative cord tied around the obi.
-Comes in many colors and patterns — it’s the kimono’s “jewelry.”
+Comes in many colors — it’s the kimono’s “jewelry.”

 5